chrsmj/pngnx23299/README.md

 # pngnx23299
-**An Ansible Role for installing FreePBX 17 pre-release on Debian 12**
+**An Ansible Role for installing FreePBX 17 pre-release on Asterisk 20 on Debian 12**

 ---